iHub : Executive Director

 research : Research Manager

-Leonida Mutuku is the lead on the new Data Science Lab at iHub Research.
+Leonida Mutuku is the lead at the new Data Science Lab at iHub Research.
 Leo is passionate about building capacity to work with data and using data science for business intelligence and informed decision-making.
 An actuary by training, Leo has a background in conducting both academic and financial quantitative research.
 Leo has previously worked at Family Bank and Barclays Bank and is experienced in research design, data analysis and creative visualization of data.
 Leo has also done extensive market and social research in thematic areas such as open data, mobile and web technologies.
 She works closely with start-ups and various organizations to realize the potential of data and technology innovations.